SammyKrosoft/Exchange-Get-Mailboxes-GUI/README.md

 # Exchange-Get-Mailboxes-GUI
-GUI to search mailboxes in an Exchange 2010, 2013, 2016 or Exchange Online (O365) environments
+GUI to search mailboxes in an Exchange 2010, 2013, 2016, 2019 or Exchange Online (O365) environments

-## Important note
+## Important notes

-Requires to be run from a PowerShell console with Exchange tools loaded, which can be an Exchange Management Shell window or a Powershell window from where you imported an Exchange session, see my TechNet blog post for a summary on how to do this (right-click => Open in a new tab otherwise below sites will load instead of this page):
+This powershell app requires Powershell V3, and also requires to be run from a PowerShell console with Exchange tools loaded, which can be an Exchange Management Shell window or a Powershell window from where you imported an Exchange session, see my TechNet blog post for a summary on how to do this (*right-click => Open in a new tab otherwise below sites will load instead of this page*):

 * [How-to – Load Remote Exchange PowerShell Session on Exchange 2010, 2013, 2016, Exchange Online (O365) – which ports do you need](https://blogs.technet.microsoft.com/samdrey/2018/04/06/how-to-load-remote-powershell-session-on-exchange-2010-2013-2016-exchange-online-o365-2/)